GPU Infrastructure Troubleshooting

 nvidia-smi -q -d PAGE_RETIREMENT | grep -E "Pending|Cause"

-# 9. DCGM quick diagnostic
+# 9. DCGM diagnostic

 dcgmi diag -r 2DCGM Diagnostic Levels